ImperialCollegeLondon/LhARAlinearOptics/README.md

   * Set up "LhARAOpticsPATH"; and
   * Add "01-Code" to the PYTHONPATH.
 The scripts in "02-Tests" may then be run with the command "python 02-Tests/<filename>.py".

+## Documentation:
+Documentation is being developed.
+The top of the documentation directory tree is:
+ * 00-Documentation
+ * Rudimentary documentation to "set up and run" is available in the subdirectory:
+  * 00-Documentation/00-Setup-n-run
+ * The write-up of methods, data structure, etc. is being developed in:
+  * 00-Documentation/01-WriteUp

 ## Directories:
  * Python classes and "library" code stored in "01-Code"
  * Test scripts stored in "02-Tests"